Publisher: Frictional Games

 Also Available On

 Have you ever wondered what would happen if humanity was on the brink of extinction?
 I really mean it too, not just in a cheesy sci-fi movie way.
 Soma makes you truly and honestly think about this and it scares the crap out of me.
 Right up front, want to say that Soma is one of the most original stories I have seen in a game in a very long time.
 The story takes a while to understand what’s going on, but once you do understand you’re in for quite a ride.

-The game is made by Frictional Games who made Penumbra and Amnesia: The Dark Descent, so you know what you’re in for; a very scary game.
+The game is made by Frictional Games which made Penumbra and Amnesia: The Dark Descent, so you know what you’re in for; a very scary game.
 Soma is actually much more intense than those games and scarier The graphics engine has been pumped up quite a bit, while not state of the art it looks way better than Frictional’s previous games and it is still quite beautiful artistically.
 Your goal is to solve simple puzzles in some areas while also discovering more of the story through audio and text files while you explore rooms.
 The most intense part of the game is when these WAU creatures are wandering and shuffling around.
 You have to hide and sneak around them which is some of the scariest things I have done in gaming in quite a long time.
 The sounds help sell the scare factor and I really felt claustrophobic through the whole game.
 Running around in derelict underwater labs isn’t a walk in the park.